 - Get an estimate from a reliable contractor.
 (Obtaining several is advisable.)

-When a storm compromises entry points like windows and doors, properly boarding up your property can help deter thieves and vandals.
+Properly boarding up your property can help deter thieves and vandals when a storm compromises entry points like windows and doors.
 Find reliable board-up tips from the United States Fire Administration here: U.S.F.A.
 Board-Up Procedures.

-Mold can set in very quickly when a property has sustained even small amounts of water damage.
-The EPA has a whole guide covering the causes of mold, cleanup guidelines and mold prevention and control tips.
-Read more about how to reduce your risk of mold here.
+Mold can set in quickly when a property has sustained even small amounts of water damage.
+Read “A Brief Guide to Mold, Moisture, and Your Home” to learn about causes, cleanup, and prevention.
+Reduce your risk of mold after a flood with tips found here.

 Beware of Scammers